pixelsoup42/cardano_account_pandas_dumper/README.md

 ## Description

-Create a spreadsheet with the owned amount of any Cardano asset at the end of a specific block, and a record of the transactions that affected it.
+Create a ledger spreadsheet for a set of Cardano staking addresses, with the owned amount of any Cardano asset at the end of a specific block, and a record of the transactions that affected it.

+Can also create a graphical representation of the asset balance over time for the specified staking addresses.

 Also, provide a reusable module that lets you turn the transaction history of specified staking addresses into a [Pandas](https://pandas.pydata.org/) dataframe for further analysis and processing.